BayeTechis/BayeTechis/README.md

- 👀 I’m interested in coding and data analysis
+ 👀 Interested in coding and data analysis